It’s always a great idea to know how to help someone who had a stroke.

 Every stroke is different depending on the size, duration, and area of the brain that was affected.
 This means that everyone will recover differently, too.

 If possible, it’s a great idea to contact your loved one’s doctor to ask about the size and location of the stroke.
-It will help you determine the best treatments for a right side stroke vs a left side stroke.
+It will help you determine the best treatments during right side stroke recovery vs left side stroke recovery.

 2. Don’t Do Too Much for Them